Architecture

 API Server (Python / FastAPI)

-The API server is the central coordination point.
-It provides:
+The API server is the central coordination point:

-- REST API — all CRUD operations for runs, pipelines, agents, projects, settings, memory, etc.
+- REST API — CRUD operations for runs, pipelines, agents, projects, memory, users, admin, LLM calls, usage, swarms, and more (30+ routers)

 - Database access — PostgreSQL via SQLAlchemy with Alembic migrations